FailAcademy/learning/wdp-london/_slides/week-05/03-esnext-with-webpack.md

 It's an open-source project released by Facebook.

 Before we begin to use Webpack, we need to put it in context.
-To understand why it was created, how it compares to Gulp and other build tools, read the [Getting Started](https://webpack.github.io/docs/motivation.html) section of the Webpack documentation.
+To understand why it was created and how it works, read the [Getting Started](https://webpack.js.org/concepts/) section of the Webpack documentation.

 ---

 # What is Webpack?

-Now that we have some context for what Webpack is and what it does vs. other tools, follow the [Getting Started](http://webpack.github.io/docs/tutorials/getting-started/) tutorial.
+Now that we have some context for what Webpack is and what it does vs. other tools, follow the [Getting Started](https://webpack.js.org/concepts/) tutorial.
 Once completed we should be able to explain the following terms:

-- Module loader
+* Module loader
-- Module bundler
+* Module bundler

 How does Webpack treat CSS files?
 How is this different from the more traditional inclusion techniques we've seen so far in the course?

 ---

-# Exercises 1-4
+# Exercises 1-5

 Now, we're ready to install Webpack in a new project.

-Follow the exercise instructions found on the [lesson page](/lesson/developing-with-esnext-webpack/).
+Follow the exercise instructions found on the [lesson page](/lesson/developing-with-es-next-webpack/).

 ---

 # What We've Learned

-- How to use `import` and `export` with ES.next modules
+* How to use `import` and `export` with ES.next modules
-- How to set-up Webpack in a project
+* How to set-up Webpack in a project
-- How to bundle our JS and use Webpack
+* How to bundle our JS and use Webpack
-- How to compile Sass with Webpack
+* How to compile Sass with Webpack
-- How to make our code easier to debug with source maps in Webpack
+* How to make our code easier to debug with source maps in Webpack

 ---